ambiot/documents/docs/source/ambd_arduino/AMB21/getting_started/ambd_getting_started.rst

 -----------------------------------------------------------------------------------

 .. note::
-   If you face any issue, please refer to the FAQ and Trouble shooting sections on :doc:  /support/index` page.
+   If you face any issue, please refer to the FAQ and Trouble shooting sections on :doc:`/ambd_arduino/AMB21/support/index` page.

 .. |ambd-get-start-1| image::  /media/ambd_arduino/AMB21_getting_started/image1.jpeg
    :alt: get-start-1